wyne-ybanez/simple-laravel-e-commerce/README.md

 The project aims to build a website on the Laravel Framework for improved security and speedy development.
 It allows user's to register an account and log in to review their orders.
 Additionally, the website allows the administrator to gather the latest data such as recent purchases and on going orders through an the admin panel.

-Here’s a structured Table of Contents for your markdown file:

 ## Table of Contents

 -   [Getting Started](#getting-started)